 AutoJournalism follows a standard procedure of using log files.
 These files log visitors when they visit websites.
-All hosting companies do this and a part of hosting services’ analytics.
-The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
+All hosting companies do this and are a part of hosting services’ analytics.
+The information collected by log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the site, tracking users’ movement on the website, and gathering demographic information.

 Cookies and Web Beacons

 Like any other website, AutoJournalism uses ‘cookies’.
 These cookies are used to store information including visitors’ preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users’ experience by customizing our web page content based on visitors’ browser type and/or other information.

 Note that AutoJournalism has no access to or control over these cookies that are used by third-party advertisers.

 Third Pary Privacy Policies

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers’ respective websites.
 What Are Cookies?